ipv6tech/cloud-networking-101/README.md

 This full day workshop will be split into two section, a lecture portion and a hands-on lab portion.

+It's helpful if you have some prior experience with Git, Github, Terraform, and Cloud Technology but it's not a requirement to learn and have fun with the hands-on lab.

 ### First Half

 1. Overview of Internet2 Cloud Connect